 We are with you every step of the way.
 As a West Cancer Center patient, you and your loved ones have a unique benefit of comprehensive and individualized support throughout your journey here.
-Our Care Support Coordinators will help identify any potential barriers that may be preventing you from receiving the best treatment possible.
+We have a variety of services specifically dedicated to helping patients identify potential barriers that may prevent them from receiving the best treatment possible.
 Some of these barriers could be financial, transportation or support.
-Your Care Support Coordinator will help tackle these obstacles to clear the path for you to focus on healing.
-Your coordinator can help:
+Our Care Team will help tackle these obstacles to clear the path for you to focus on healing.

 PATIENT CARE SUPPORT SERVICES: